 Radiation Tissue Damage

 Radiation is a commonly used treatment for many different medical conditions.
-It is frequently used as a therapy for various forms of cancer.
-It is common for radiation to cause necrosis (death of the cells), both cancerous and healthy, in the areas irradiated.
-The literature supports the effective use of Hyperbaric Oxygen Therapy for the treatment and resolution of symptoms of radiation necrosis regardless of the anatomical areas affected.
+Frequently used as a therapy for various forms of cancer, it is common for radiation to cause necrosis (death of the cells), both cancerous and healthy, in the areas irradiated.
+Radiation has been known to damage blood vessels and the lack of blood supply can eventually cause non-healing wounds to form in soft tissue and bone.

 Research & Studies